 - Patricia Pons, Javier Jaén, Alejandro Catalá.
 Assessing machine learning classifiers for the detection of animals’ behavior using depth-based tracking.
 Expert Systems with Applications (in press).

 - Patricia Pons, Javier Jaén, Alejandro Catalá.
 Developing a depth-based tracking systems for interactive playful environments with animals.
 12th International Conference on Advances in Computer Entertainment Technologies – Second International Congress on Animal Human Computer Interaction, 2015.

-Observational study: cats’ playful preferences and behavior
+Study and recognition of cats’ playful preferences and behavior

 In order to study the most suitable mechanisms to create engaging playful experiences for cats, we conducted an observational study to evaluate the interest of several cats of different ages, personalities and living conditions, when facing different kinds of technologically-based stimuli and interaction modalities.
 With the assistance of experts in cat behavior and cat therapists, we observed different behaviors and preferences on the cats when playing with the digital stimuli.
-We tried to analyze the factors and dimensions that could have influenced the interactions, such as age, environment, past experiences and personality traits.
+We analyzed the factors and dimensions that could have influenced the interactions, such as age, environment, past experiences and personality traits.